 “Either write something worth reading or do something worth writing.” – Benjamin Franklin

-It’s amazing how quickly the years are flying.
+Where’s the time going?
 I remember dying to turn 19 so that I could be legal drinking age here.
-I’m now 28 and I get excited when I get asked to show ID.
+I’m no longer in my 20s.
+How did that happen?

-1. You need to slowly build to your goals.
+1. You need to slowly build towards your goals.

 I try to write 1,000 words every single day.
 I try to hit the weights at least three times a week.
 Consistency is key.